-Known for loving life and living in the moment, Australia boasts a very festive culture.
+Known for loving life and living in the moment, there are many Australia holidays and festivals of culture.
 From regular Saturday afternoon barbecues locals host each week to the large, national celebrations that occur several times a year, Australian festivals and events are becoming world renowned.
 Sports are a massive part of the culture as is the indigenous heritage that proudly remains after more than two centuries of European influence.
 Visitors can experience ‘footy madness’ during Melbourne’s Aussie Rules grand final soccer day in September.
 Or, perhaps the Brisbane Festival in October will entice.

 Australia Day commemorates the anniversary of the first fleet landing on January 26, 1788.
 Head to the nearest beach or park for a fun-filled day of barbecues, celebrations, and evening fireworks.
 Even though indigenous Australians generally don’t celebrate this day, most of Australia views this as the year’s most anticipated event.
 Since the first fleet landed at Sydney Cove, the area around the Sydney Opera House, Circular Quay, and the Harbour Bridge is where the most extravagant celebrations are held.